-An anime adaptation was planned for Alive: Saishuu Shinkateki Shounen and was to be produced by anime studio Gonzo.
-Production was cancelled in 2010 when the studio was delisted from the Tokyo Stock Exchange.
+An anime adaptation was planned for Alive: Saishuu Shinkateki Shounen and was to be produced by anime studio Gonzo, but the production was cancelled in 2010 when the studio was delisted from the Tokyo Stock Exchange.

-The series has been digitally published in English as Alive: The Final Evolution by Kodansha Comics USA since July 26, 2016.
-Before this, Del Rey Manga published 8 printed volumes from July 31, 2007 to November 24, 2009 before publication was discontinued.
+The series was published digitally in English as Alive: The Final Evolution by Kodansha Comics USA from July 26, 2016 to August 29, 2017.
+Prior to this, Del Rey Manga had published 8 printed volumes from July 31, 2007 to November 24, 2009 before publication was discontinued.

 I picked the English translation off the library shelf and read it.
 So far, it's really interesting and I became really engrossed in this series.
 The beginning was definitely one of the best moments of the series and I truly liked Yuuta's arc when he was first introduced.
 That was my favorite moment, along with the eventual romantic hints that slowly but surely emerge.